AdamZhengLu/scholar/_pages/about.md

 (<a href='https://scholar.google.com/citations?user=SCHOLAR_ID&user=Y59A2dsAAAAJ'><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2FAdamZhengLu%2Fzhenglu@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).

 # 🔖 News
+- *2025.06*: &nbsp;🤙  The 4th article about ParFlow-CLM application in the HRB was published (JHRS, aka, EJRH).
-- *2025.05*: &nbsp;🎉  The model description and validation about ParFlow-CLM-HRB was published (JH).
+- *2025.05*: &nbsp;🖐  The model description and validation about ParFlow-CLM-HRB was published (JH).
 - *2024.06*: &nbsp;🔥  His google scholar citations had exceeded 500.
 - *2024.05*: &nbsp;✋  The 3rd article about ParFlow-CLM application in the HRB was published (JH).
 - *2023.04*: &nbsp;👌  The 2nd article about ParFlow-CLM application in the mHRB was published (AWR).